The Importance Of Your Conversion Rate

 This area can be one of the most crucial for optimising your site’s visits.
 Go check out your search analytics and you’ll see a few key stats – what searches led to bounces, which searches had no results, and even which ones showed the highest conversion rate.

 The search results are a perfect place to see right inside your customers’ minds and help them find what they’re looking for.
 Let’s focus on the no-results search.
 Think about what products might tempt your visitors instead of the product they’ve searched for.
 Do you have a competing brand?
 Is there an alternative product that you can show?

 Here, you’ll be able to see the searches that led to no results.
 Let’s create a campaign to tackle the most common of those.
 Now you’re going to build a Segment.
 You can call this the same as the campaign.

-Above & Beyond: If you have alternate products, with ecommerce personalization it’s easy to select a manual recommender and pick out the products you think people searching for that term will be interested in.
+Above & Beyond: If you have alternate products, with ecommerce personalisation it’s easy to select a manual recommender and pick out the products you think people searching for that term will be interested in.

 Now you’ll be helping all the visitors who come to your site and can’t find what they’re looking for – capturing their business and their hearts!

-This type of optimization involves you trying to forecast the future for your customers.
+This type of optimisation involves you trying to forecast the future for your customers.
 If they’ve bought X product in the past, when will it run out?
 When might they need a refill?
 Which other products might be the perfect pairing with it?

 For products that have a short shelf-life the changes of repeat orders are high.